Commentaries of Virginia Elieson,

 - There are twice as many references to north and south directions than east and west (excluding references to the east and south wilderness and west and south sea.)

-- The land of Zarahemla was far away from Nephi and yet was close; why?
-There were two ways to go with something in between that prevented travel in a straight course.
+- The land of Zarahemla and the land of Nephi were many miles apart and yet were close to each other, why?
+There were two routes to journey with something in between that prevented travel in a single course.

 - The river Sidon is the only river named in the Book of Mormon.
 It generally ran from north to the south and emptied into the west sea or the head of the river Sidon, i.e., to bring something "to a head."